169CPT/RockNSM-Engineer-Notes/Build Zeek.md

 A typical deployment of Bro/Zeek is run on a single sensor.
 Bro/Zeek is not multithreaded which means that each Bro/Zeek process needed to be assigned to a single core and the total workload spread out among many cores.
 All of the processes used by Bro/Zeek are clustered in what can be thought of as a single-node cluster.
 The cluster is controlled using broctl which has an interactive shell mode as well as a list of commands that can be run directly in the command line.
 Note: Bro/Zeek can also be clustered across more than one machine.
 The Bro/Zeek cluster is configured in the node.cfg

-`sudo vi /etc/zeek/node.cfg`
+`sudo nano /etc/zeek/node.cfg`
 **Commment out lines 8-11**
 **Uncomment lines 16-36**

-Only need first worker, delete second worker **[worker-2]**
+Only need first worker, delete second worker
+**[worker-2]**

 Add line to manager